fanzhanglab/pyCellPhenoX/README.md

     ```

-## Tutorials
-Please see the [Command-line Reference] for details.
-Additonally, please see [Vignettes] on the documentation page.

 ## API
 pyCellPhenoX has four major functions which are apart of the object:
 1. split_data() - Split the data into training, testing, and validation sets